Destination Guide

 Core city day

-Use Taipei Main and nearby central districts as the structure for arrival or reset day.
+Use Taipei Main and nearby central districts as the structure for an arrival day or a reset day.

 Ximen and west-side culture day

-If you are staying in Ximen, give the neighbourhood real time instead of treating it as a sleeping district only.
+If you’re staying in Ximen, give the neighbourhood real time instead of treating it as only a place to sleep.

 East-side or Taipei 101 day